ms/buildtogether.tech/important/index.md

 ### I don't like your tone

-<span g="tone_policing">Tone policing</span> is a tactic used to shut down
+<span g="tone_policing" i="tone policing">Tone policing</span> is a tactic used
-discussion by criticizing people for expressing emotion.
+to shut down discussion by criticizing people for expressing emotion.
 It is often used against women, who are told to "calm down" when they show any sign of being angry at being excluded or not taken seriously.
 As [this article][flower-good-intent] by [Annalee Flower][flower-annalee] says:

 <blockquote>